In support of open, transparent and accessible elections, the public are welcome to observe the elections process and Canvassing Board meetings.

 A list of rules all elections observers are required to follow.
 The rules are designed to maintain the secrecy of votes, to ensure the security of the elections process, and to keep observers and staff safe.

 The Snohomish County Canvassing Board reviews challenged ballots, verifies vote counts, and administers recounts if needed.
 The board has three members: the County Auditor, the Chair of the County Council, and the County Prosecuting Attorney, or their chosen representatives.
-Canvassing Board meetings are open to the public, candidates, and political party representatives.
+Canvassing Board meetings are held in the Auditor's Office and are open to the public, candidates, and political party representatives.

 If you have any additional questions, please contact Elections at 425-388-3444.